vandhanchowdhary/YouTube-Clone/README.md

 ## Video Playback Notes

-- ✔️ Three sample videos are already seeded and hosted on Cloudinary.
+- ✔️ Three sample videos and two test videos are already seeded and hosted on Cloudinary.
 - ✔️ The `uploads/` folder contains two local `.mp4` videos (under 10MB).
 - 🔁 We can upload our own videos locally via the Upload form (multer-based).
-- 📦 The project is kept under 40MB to meet submission requirements.
+- 📦 The project is kept under 40MB to meet requirements.

 > NOT restricting uploads from `server-side` (Still in development)